True-North-Tundra/tundrajunk/about.md

 ## What Sets Us Apart

+At True North Tundra Junk, we stand out from the rest with our commitment to excellence:

-✅ **Transparency**: We believe in honest and open communication every step of the way.
+- ✅ **Transparency**: We believe in honest and open communication every step of the way.
-✅ **Professionalism**: Our team handles every vehicle with professionalism and care.
+- ✅ **Professionalism**: Our team handles every vehicle with professionalism and care.
-✅ **Sustainability**: We're dedicated to recycling and reducing waste for a better environment.
+- ✅ **Sustainability**: We're dedicated to recycling and reducing waste for a better environment.
-✅ **Hassle-Free**: Say goodbye to the stress of selling your vehicle privately – we've got you covered.
+- ✅ **Hassle-Free**: Say goodbye to the stress of selling your vehicle privately – we've got you covered.

 > "Turning the old into new possibilities."